universityofgalway-library/dspace-pure-metadata-matching/README.md

 #### DOI Normalisation

-All DOIs throughout the script are normalised to the canonical form `https://doi.org/10.xxxx` before any comparison or storage, stripping `doi:`, `http://doi.org/`, and bare `10.` prefixes.
+All DOIs throughout the script are normalised to the canonical form `https://doi.org/10.xxxx` by the `normalize_doi` function, which strips any existing prefix (`https://doi.org/`, `http://doi.org/`, `doi:`, or no prefix) and replaces it with `https://doi.org/`.
+This normalised form is used consistently for both matching and storage — DOIs are written to `electronicVersions` in the full `https://doi.org/10.xxxx` form.

 #### Embargo Handling